 Prior to the typing of the final draft of the thesis, it must be submitted to a departmental MS thesis review committee.
 This committee will evaluate the final draft to assure its adherence to standards appropriate for the MS degree.

 Students who elect to take the non-thesis MS option are required to take 36 credit hours of approved courses, including Chem 6395 (Research).
-Chem 6395 involves a survey of a topic approved by departmental staff, a written report, and presentation of a seminar.
+Chem 6395 involves a survey of a topic approved by departmental staff, a written report, and a presentation of a seminar.
 Students who register for Chem 6395 should contact the Departmental Graduate Advisor at the beginning of the semester for further information on scheduling.

 Up to 9 credit hours in other departments related to the student's area of interest (e.g., Forensic Sciences) may be included in the program, subject to the approval of the Department of Chemistry.
 Students who are or will be employed in organizations dealing with science and technology policy programs may select from specified courses offered by Information Systems and Technology Management, Political Science, Public Policy and Public Administration, and the Elliott School of International Affairs.